Kindergarten and Reception

 We normally accept around 15 children into Kindergarten at varying points in the academic year.
 Although we expect our Kindergarten children to attend for 5 full days, there is the more flexible option for mornings only while they adjust and settle in.

 The young children enjoy a varied programme of both indoors and outdoors activities and experience a balance of learning through play and more formal work.
 They benefit from dedicated Music, ICT and PE lessons that support their physical development and we monitor their gross motor skills and fine motor skills as they develop in the classroom.

 Our Kindergarten children move seamlessly into Reception at the age of 4 and are joined by new friends who come either from local nurseries or who start a formal education for the first time.

 Everyone quickly becomes familiar with the routines of daily school life and our Reception pupils are eager and enthusiastic learners.
 We encourage responsibility with children taking it in turns to be Monitors for the day.
 Reception pupils help to prepare a healthy snack that includes fruit and vegetables with milk or water.

 The children enjoy learning to read and practice their phonics either individually with their Key Workers or in small groups.
 Pencil control, letter formation and Mathematics all form part of the children’s development.

-Children arrive between 8.15am and 8.45am to give their parents and carers the opportunity to speak to their Key Worker.
-The register is taken at 8.45am, followed by discussions during circle time and the engaging Wake and Shake routine.
+Children arrive between 8.20am and 8.45am to give their parents and carers the opportunity to speak to their Key Worker.
+The children can enter their classroom from 8.30am and the register is taken at 8.45am, followed by discussions during circle time and the engaging Wake and Shake routine.

 A lesson with one of our specialist teachers may follow before a healthy snack break and an opportunity to play outside in the Early Years garden.
 A focused activity may follow such as mark making, model making or number work followed by stories and songs.